ArmandoChindoy/Solitaire/README.md

 # Solitaire
-Its a Card Game with a Score
+Its a Card Game with a Score saved in plain text file